winstonmhango23/django-comment-system-with-tailwindcss/README.md

 # django-comment-system-with-tailwindcss
 Adding a comment system to our django blog application.
 In this repository we are using tailwind css to style our forms .
 We are using ModelForm to dynamically display our comment form from a Comment model.
+This is part of Django tutorial series at my blog.
+You can read it at this link<a href="https://codesnnippets.com/using-forms-and-creating-a-comment-system-in-a-django-blog-application-django-part-4/">Create a comment system with Django and tailwind css</a>